-5.1.3 DOOR ADJUSTMENT
+5.1.3 Door adjustment

 In order for your stove to burn at its best efficiency, the door must provide a perfect seal with the firebox.
 Therefore, the gasket should be inspected periodically making sure to obtain an air tight fit.
-Airtightness can be improved with a simple latch mechanism adjustment.
+Air tightness can be improved with a simple latch mechanism adjustment.
 To adjust:

 - 1. Remove the lock pin (spring pin) by pulling and turning it using pliers ("wise grip"). - 2.
-Turn the handle counter clock wise one turn to increase pressure. - 3.
+Turn the handle counter clock wise one turn to increase pressure between the frame of the door and the structure of the stove. - 3.
 Re-install the lock pin (spring pin) with a small hammer.

-5.1.4 REPLACING THE DOOR GASKET
+5.1.4 Replacing the Door Gasket